-You do not have to install TeX on your own machine: a Docker image packages the entire typesetting environment, so you can turn .tex into PDF with identical results anywhere.
-This pairs naturally with CI (continuous integration) such as GitHub Actions — every push can build the PDF automatically.
+You do not have to install TeX on your own machine: a Docker image packages the entire typesetting environment, so you can turn .tex into PDF with the same procedure anywhere.
+This pairs naturally with CI (continuous integration) such as GitHub Actions — every push can build the PDF automatically and save it as an artifact.
 This page covers the popular texlive/texlive image and how to make TeX builds automated and reproducible in CI.

 Why typeset in a container